|

 and no value has been changed.

-- the new value that will be ignored.
+set in interface SymbolTable<T>variable - the variable that was never defined.value - the new value that will be ignored.

-.public T set(java.lang.String name, T value)
+public T set(java.lang.String name,

-in interface SymbolTable<T>
+set in interface SymbolTable<T>set(Symbol, Object)

 |